Bogadon/beholders/README.md

 # Beholders

-A lightweight implementation of observer pattern for rails active record models.
+A lightweight implementation of [observer pattern] for rails active record models.

-Originally developed as an alternative to rails-observers with the goal of:
+Originally developed as an alternative to [rails-observers] with the goal of:
 - Better support for current versions of rails.
-- Encourage the 'single responsibility principle' in design- beholders are explicitly added by name to a model, rather than inferred based on its name.
+- Encourage the [single responsibility principle] in design- beholders are explicitly added by name to a model, rather than inferred based on its name.
 This lets you have multiple observers each named for their specific domain.

 ## Installation